-To add a field to the page model, create a class that inherits from cms.extensions.PageExtension.
-Make sure to import the cms.extensions.PageExtension model.
-Your class should live in one of your apps' models. py (or module).
+To add a field to the Page model, create a class that inherits from cms.extensions.PageExtension.
+Your class should live in one of your applications' models.py (or module).

 Note: Since PageExtension (and TitleExtension) inherit from django.db.models.Model, you are free to add any field you want but make sure you don't use a unique constraint on any of your added fields because uniqueness prevents the copy mechanism of the extension from working correctly.
 This means that you can't use one-to-one relations on the extension model.